PrimisAI/nexus/README.md

 ## Advanced Usage

-Nexus allows for complex interactions between multiple agents.
+PrimisAI Nexus allows for complex interactions between multiple agents.
 You can create specialized agents for different tasks, register them with a supervisor, and let the supervisor manage the flow of information and task delegation.

 ```python
 # Example of creating a specialized agent with tools